Skip to content

 Your shipping options are also a powerful selling tool.

-76% of online shoppers will actually add more items to their cart to meet the qualifications for free shipping on their order.
-If offering free shipping isn’t beneficial for your business, try offering a wider variety of shipping options and more control over the delivery timing to your customers.
+76% of online shoppers will add more items to their cart to qualify for free shipping on their order.
+If offering free shipping isn’t beneficial for your business, try offering a wider variety of shipping options and more control over your customers’ delivery timing.

 The tricky thing is everyone wants their favourite shipping option, but this actually varies from person to person.
 For example, some people’s top concern is price, while others are more worried about speed.